jmgorton/jmgorton/README.md

 Jared's the name, coding's the game.
 I've been particularly enjoying Python lately.
 I have professional experience with Java, AWS, Linux, and distributed systems.
 I like problems that require complex math.
 If you want to know more, please reach out.

+I am a software engineer passionate about building responsive and fun- or easy-to-use applications, while avoiding unnecessary computational or resource wastefulness and inefficiencies.
+I'm always looking for ways to trim the metaphorical fat of the systems I work on, and I like automating tasks to save time and reduce cognitive load and opportunities for error.
+I like working in Linux (bash) and AWS, with languages like Python, Java, and Go.
+I'm also interested in number theory and cryptography.

 <!--
 **jmgorton/jmgorton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.